Bahrain court upholds conviction against prominent activist

-DUBAI, United Arab Emirates (AP) — A court in Bahrain has upheld a five-year prison sentence against prominent activist Nabeel Rajab over tweets alleging torture at a prison in his country and criticism of the Saudi-led war in Yemen.
+DUBAI, United Arab Emirates (AP) — A court in Bahrain upheld Monday a five-year prison sentence against prominent activist Nabeel Rajab over tweets alleging torture at one of the country’s prisons and criticism of the Saudi-led war in Yemen.

-Amnesty International says Bahrain’s Court of Cassation upheld the conviction on Thursday on charges of “spreading false rumors in time of war,” ”insulting public authorities” and “insulting a foreign country.”
+Rajab’s son Adam Rajab and four human rights groups confirmed the ruling.
+Rights groups criticized it as a miscarriage of justice.

-Rajab has been detained since June 2016 as part of a wide crackdown on dissent in Bahrain, a small island-nation off the Saudi coast that’s home to the U.S. Navy’s 5th Fleet.
+Bahrain’s Court of Cassation, its top judicial body, upheld the conviction on charges of “spreading false rumors in time of war,” ”insulting public authorities” and “insulting a foreign country,” according to Amnesty International.
+The rights group described Nabeel Rajab as a “prisoner of conscience” who has already spent two years behind bars, including nine months in solitary confinement.

-Rajab was a major figure in the mostly Shiite-led protests in 2011 demanding greater rights from the Sunni-ruled monarchy.
-He’s also serving a two-year sentence over television interviews he gave that included criticisms of Bahrain.
+The Bahrain Institute for Rights and Democracy said Rajab’s sentencing was over re-tweets of critical comments made by others about alleged torture at prisons in Bahrain, and tweets he wrote condemning airstrikes in Yemen mounted by the Saudi-led coalition, of which Bahrain is a member.

 Most Read Nation & World Stories